w3c/wai-InvolveUsersAll/index.md

 :   User characteristics typically include things like age, job
     responsibilities, software, hardware, environment (for example,
-    home, shared office, private office, shared public terminal), computer experience, and web experience.User characteristics can also include type of disability, [adaptive
+    home, shared office, private office, shared public terminal), computer experience, and web experience.
+User characteristics can also include type of disability, [adaptive
     strategies](#strategies){.termref} used, and experience with
     specific [assistive technologies](#at){.termref}.